tjosephcarroll/se-lab18/icm/lab1/README.md

     # extract the basename of the full PATH
     DIR2MOUNT=$(basename $(pwd))

-    # we are mounting the PWD or $HOME/cloud (for example) inside the container
+    # we are mounting the PWD or $HOME/cloud (in our example) inside the container
     # at the root level.
     # IOW we will have '/cloud' in the container
     # with all the files found at the host level in $HOME/cloud